lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 straight, many of us believe that there is no such thing as poor science.

 <aside markdown="1">
-Let John Oliver [explain](https://youtu.be/0Rnq1NpHdmw) you what kind of cases I am talking about.
+Let John Oliver [explain](https://youtu.be/0Rnq1NpHdmw) to you what kind of cases I am talking about.

 <div class="video-wrapper">